Castle of Innocence

 Castle of Innocence examines the power dynamics present in the construction of historical narratives and collective memory through the imaginative space of the Children's Museum of Costa Rica.

 “Castle of Innocence” examines the Children’s Museum of Costa Rica as a contested site of memory, power, and identity.
-Built upon the foundations of the former central prison, the building now functions as an imaginative educational space, concealing its traumatic past beneath layers of playful artifice.
+Erected on the foundations of the country’s former central prison—a place of confinement, violence, and state control—the building now operates as an imaginative educational space, concealing its traumatic past beneath layers of playful artifice.
+The project critically engages with this layered history, interrogating how institutions construct and manipulate collective memory through architecture, display, and narrative.

 © Joel Jimenez - Image from the Castle of Innocence photography project